Zhongshan Bridge: History

-In 1372, general Feng Sheng was ordered to defeat the remains of the Yuan dynasty west of the Yellow River, so he sent one of his commanders to build a pontoon bridge over the Yellow River seven li west of Lanzhou.
+In 1372, general Feng Sheng was ordered to defend the remains of the Yuan dynasty west of the Yellow River, so he sent one of his commanders to build a pontoon bridge over the Yellow River seven li west of Lanzhou.
 In 1385, the pontoon bridge was moved below Baitashan near the city of Lanzhou, where the river flowed faster and the bridge would be easier to defend.
 The pontoon bridge would remain for another 524 years.
 It was at this location that Zhongshan bridge would be built too.

 The pontoon bridge improved transportation, but during high water it would be impassable, and during winter, it was damaged by ice.
 Hence the bridge was disassembled each winter, only to be assembled again come spring.

 In 1866 Zuo Zongtang, governor of Gansu and Shaanxi, decided that an iron bridge had to be built.
-He negotiated with a German businessman, but they couldn't agree on the price, so the plan was shelved.
+He negotiated with a German businessman, but they could not agree on the price, so the plan was shelved.
 After a flood destroyed the pontoon bridge again in 1904, the need for an iron bridge became urgent.

-Belgian-born Lanzhou native Paul Splingaerd, known also by his Chinese name Lin Fuchen (林輔臣), was contacted by Lanzhou major Peng Yingjia to negotiate with Belgian companies for the construction of a bridge in Lanzhou In 1906, he returned to Belgium for the first time in 40 years, to look for engineers and participating companies to construct a bridge in Lanzhou.
-However he couldn't get any company to sign a contract, and died from illness on the way back to Lanzhou.
+Belgian-born Lanzhou native Paul Splingaerd, known also by his Chinese name Lin Fuchen (林輔臣), was contacted by Lanzhou major Peng Yingjia to negotiate with Belgian companies for the construction of a bridge in Lanzhou.
+In 1906, he returned to Belgium for the first time in 40 years, to look for engineers and participating companies to construct a bridge in Lanzhou.
+However he could not get any company to sign a contract, and died from illness on the way back to Lanzhou.